 Jacob Riis wrote that the first glass plates he took, of a mass grave for paupers in New York, was "so dark as to be almost hopeless, but that the very blackness of my picture added a gloom to the show more realistic than any art of professional skill might attain."
 The pictures had to be as objective and authentic as possible, and they had to function as a window into the world in order to convey the social truths that needed to be fixed.
 If people thought that the pictures were false or manipulated in any way - a standard practice from the beginnings of photography that the public was familiar with - they would not be moved to action because they would sense that they were being manipulated.
 Simone de Beauvoir laid out the ethical problem succinctly in an essay from 1948 on the ethics of ambiguity: "...let us say that a writer wants to communicate the horror inspired in him by children working in sweatshops; he produces so beautiful a book that, enchanted by the tale, the style, and even the images, we forget the horror of the sweatshops or even start admiring it.
 Will we not then be inclined to think that if death, misery, and injustice can be transfigured for our delight, it is not an evil for there to be death, misery and injustice?"

 Riis and Hine equated aesthetics and beauty with fakery and lies - therefore to get to the truth about a subject aesthetics and beauty must be avoided.
 Of course the work of Riis and Hine eventually produced its own codified worldview, and its own series of aesthetic conventions, that signified "truth" and "authenticity."
 Subsequently standards of beauty in photography adapted to encompass the images made by Riis and Hine that in time joined the canon of beautiful pictures of the 19th and early 20th century.
 Within a relatively short time the work entered the marketplace alongside work that they loathed - such as painterly landscapes.
-There seemed to be no escape from aesthetics even with the high moral standards - that with Riis and Hine had an almost religious sensibility - as practiced by the first photographers of concern.
-But if aesthetics could not be avoided, was it possible to put them on hold - to suspend them - and if so how?
+In effect the “authenticity” of Riis and Hine become a commodity in the marketplace, alongside other images wanting attention.
+There seemed to be no escape from aesthetics and commodification even with the high moral standards - that with Riis and Hine had an almost religious sensibility - as practiced by the first photographers of concern.
+But if aesthetics and commerce could not be avoided, was it possible to put them on hold - to suspend them - and if so how?

 SUSAN SONTAG AND SEBASTIAO SALGADO